Edward D. Hoch: Early life and career

 Hoch also published magazine stories under the names "Stephen Dentinger", "R. L. Stevens", "Pat McMahon", "Anthony Circus", "Irwin Booth", "R. E. Porter", "Mr. X" and the House Name "Ellery Queen".
 In many cases, he also had a story under his own name in the same magazine issue.
-Hoch also wrote a novel published as Ellery Queen, under the supervision and editing of Manfred Lee, half of the writing partnership known as Ellery Queen.
+Hoch also wrote a novel The Blue Movie Murders published as Ellery Queen, under the supervision and editing of Manfred Lee, half of the writing partnership known as Ellery Queen.

+In the early 1980s, Hoch outlined three paperback original mystery novels with Otto Penzler which were then ghost-written by other authors.
+The novels were published without the detective's solution and offered a $15,000 cash prize to the first reader to solve the mystery.

 In 2001, Hoch was named a Grand Master by the Mystery Writers of America, the first time a Grand Master was known primarily for short fiction rather than novels.

+While the vast majority of his output belonged to the mystery genre, Hoch also produced some crossover fantasy and science fiction, mainly in the form of the Simon Ark and Computer Cops; early in his career, he also wrote a small number of non-series fantasy stories.
+An anthology of his SF stories was released in 2016.

 Hoch, a Catholic, died at home in Rochester of a heart attack, aged 77.
 His wife, née Patricia McMahon, was his only immediate survivor.

 Series stories

 The overwhelming majority of Hoch's stories feature series characters.
 He has created at least a dozen different series of stories for EQMM alone.
 His Captain Leopold series reached over 100 stories.